 This was supposed to be the second week of a two-week “sexual harassment therapy” program for San Diego mayor and übercreep Bob Filner.
 Instead, Filner has pulled himself out of the program and will be taking “some personal time.”
 Don’t worry, though, Payne & Frears, the law firm trying to keep Filner’s miserable ass out of jail, assures us that he will “continue treatment on an outpatient basis.”
 Continue reading Stormy Monday, 8/12/13

-ABC’s “This Week” will feature White House senior adviser David Plouffe and Romney campaign senior adviser Ed Gillespie in a discussion of the final days of the race, as well as the latest ABC poll numbers.
-The roundtable has . . . → Read More: Sunday Talks, 11/4/12
+ABC’s “This Week” will feature White House senior adviser David Plouffe and Romney campaign senior adviser Ed Gillespie in a discussion of the final days of the race, as well as the latest ABC poll numbers. . . . → Read More: Sunday Talks, 11/4/12

 If you work in cultural studies, there’s a place where myth takes over from fact.
 The meanings of things often overpower words and lie deep in silence, tangled and forgotten.
 This week’s brouhaha brings up a case in point: Mayor Cory Booker may be nauseated by the criticisms of equity capital, but he of all people should remember the most egregious example of equity capital and be nauseated.
 Equity capital brought us slavery.